-Limiting migration options
+Limiting DCS migration options

 Human-machine interface (HMI) migration is one of the most important aspects of control system modernization.
-Upgrading legacy DCS operator stations to HMI technology allows plants to provide a common user interface to the integrated control architecture.
+Upgrading legacy DCS operator stations to HMI technology allows plants to provide a common user interface to the integrated process control system architecture.
 This reduces training and maintenance requirements by keeping existing graphics, networks, controllers and I/O in place.
 It also provides direct access to the control network with read/write data access and integrated alarms and events.

 When a control system requires change, replacing existing controllers also makes economic sense.
-For migration, two critical functions are required: the existing field signals must be quickly moved to the new control system, and the existing control schemes must be migrated — and preferably improved.
+For migration, two critical functions are required: the existing DCS field signals must be quickly moved to the new process control system, and the existing control schemes must be migrated — and preferably improved.

-For a large-scale retrofit, it is often best to use a phased migration.
-This approach eliminates risk by incrementally narrowing the focus, while providing a fall–back position to the old system.
+For a large-scale process control system retrofit, it is often best to use a phased migration.
+This approach eliminates risk by incrementally narrowing the focus, while providing a fall–back position to the old DCS system.
 It requires communication with the existing system for interim phase-in, physical co-existence with the old equipment to enable a hot cutover, and the ability to switch seamlessly between old and new signals for testing and tuning purposes.

 Phased migration does have its drawbacks, but it is a lower risk approach with less downtime.
-Further risk and downtime reduction can be achieved by simulating the new system prior to installation.
+Further risk and downtime reduction can be achieved by simulating the new process control system prior to installation.
 With phased migration, the control system is in a transition state.
 This means the appropriate scope must be selected for each phase so the end user can stop at any point in the migration and still have a supportable system.

-A partner, not a product
+A process control system partner, not a DCS product

 Of course, there are good reasons plants may stick with the existing vendor.
 It may be that the updated system is the right solution for them.
 In many cases, though, plants do not seriously look at the other options.

-The caution around migrating the control system is due to the perceived risks of disruption.
+The caution around migrating the process control system is due to the perceived risks of disruption.
 Remaining with the existing vendor is less a vote of confidence than a risk management strategy.

 On the one hand, this makes some sense.
-Some aspects of the migration are likely to be simpler remaining with an updated version of the same technology.
+Some aspects of the DCS migration are likely to be simpler remaining with an updated version of the same technology.
 However, the technology alone will not determine the success or otherwise of the migration.
 The tools available for migrating, the experience of the engineers, their plan and strategy for the project, and the expertise of those involved will play a major role in determining how smoothly a migration goes, and how well disruption to operations can be minimized.
 And that is not to mention differences in the DCS’ functionality, capacity, price and performance.